Tips for Measuring Candidates During Your Technical Assessments

 Soft skills are those skills that are necessary to survive and thrive in your organization’s culture.
 These include a candidate’s ability to communicate, work with others, and respond to the professional chain of command.
 Evaluating these involves a careful assessment of the way the person reacts during every portion of the interview.
 Their tone of voice, attitude, and professional social skills can all play a part in their ability to succeed and bring something positive to the company.

 Streamline the interview with online screening tools

-Technical positions require knowledge and the ability to apply it to real-life programming and development scenarios.
+Technical positions require coding knowledge and the ability to apply it to real-life programming and development scenarios.
 Codility’s technical screening tools offer a precise approach to candidate assessment that saves time and puts you face-to-face with the most qualified person for the job.